StephenWhittington/Dream-Destination/README.md

 * **Result List** - Allows the user to click one of the results which then scrolls up to find the infowindow opened.

-* **Pictures Of Places** - When the user has selected a result either from the map markers or result list one picture is displayed wth the place
-* name and link, then underneath 6 more pictures of the place are shown with fancybox to scroll through them.
+* **Pictures Of Places** - When the user has selected a result either from the map markers or result list one picture is displayed wth the place name,address,phone number and website.Then underneath 6 more pictures of the place are shown.

 ## Features Left To Implement